-- Drug Crimes – The possession, sale and usage of illegal substances are drug crimes.
+- Drug Crimes – The possession, sale, trafficking and usage of illegal substances are drug crimes.
 The severity of these crimes varies based on the amount of a drug, the level of harmfulness, what the intentions were for the drug and any previous drug-related crimes on your record.

 - Violent Crimes – Some of the most severe criminal offenses are violent crimes.
 Some violent crimes fall into other categories, like robbery or rape.
 Other examples of violent crimes include assault, battery, manslaughter, murder, arson and kidnapping.

 - Domestic Crimes – Psychological, physical or sexual abuse that one directs towards spouses, partners or children in your household are domestic crimes.
 Often, someone accused of a domestic crime will also receive charges for crimes like assault, battery, rape, etc.

 - Gun Crimes – Possessing or shooting firearms without the proper registrations or permits are issues that fall under gun crimes.
 However, more serious gun crimes often coincide with other violent crimes, such as robbery or homicide.